GeniusJoyTech/livestream/replit.md

 # SimplificaVideos - WebRTC Video Streaming Application

 ## Overview
 SimplificaVideos is a real-time video streaming application built with WebRTC technology.
-It enables users to broadcast their screen/video and allows authenticated viewers to watch these streams.
-The application features JWT-based authentication, WebSocket communication for signaling, and peer-to-peer video transmission.
+It enables users to broadcast their screen/video and allows authenticated viewers to watch these streams with comprehensive activity monitoring, idle detection, URL tracking, and Excel reporting capabilities.

 ## Project Architecture